just-be-weird/.dotfiles/.github/ISSUE_TEMPLATE/user-story.md

 ---

 ---
-name: "\U0001F680 Feature request"
+name: "🚀 Feature request"
 about: Suggest an idea for this project

 ---

 <!--
-Thank you for suggesting an idea to make Node.js better.
+Thank you for suggesting an idea to make Dotfiles better.

 Please fill in as much of the template below as you're able.
 -->